Omnithermal Perfect Simulation for Multi-server Queues: Omnithermal perfect simulation

-The key to proving Theorem~\ref{thm:main} is to consider the time until coalescence of the sandwiching processes $U^c$ and $L^c$ when viewed at time $t$, under the assumption of there being \emph{no further arrivals} in $(t,\infty)$.
-Note that this is just the time taken for $U^c$ to clear all work in coordinates which disagree with those in $L^c$ at time $t$.
+The key to proving Theorem~\ref{thm:main} is to consider the time until coalescence of the sandwiching processes $U^c$ and $L^c$ when viewed at time $t\ge T$, i.e. the time taken for $U^c_t$ to clear all work in coordinates which disagree with those in $L^c_t$.
 Let us write $C^c_t$ for this quantity:

 where we define $n^c_t = \max\{1\le k\le c\,:\, k\notin \mathcal A^c_t\}$.